Relevant: 75-Day IPM Potato Program

 Once it starts wearing off, commercial and seed growers—including those growing certified seed potatoes—can rely on the foliar insecticides Movento and Sivanto Prime.

-“Movento controls a number of potato pests, aphids being one of great concern because they vector PVY and PLRV,” says Steve Olson, Bayer senior product manager for insecticides.
+“Movento controls a number of potato pests, aphids being one of great concern because they vector PVY and PLRV,” says Monte Sorensen, Bayer product manager for insecticides.
 “Since Movento is a systemic, it will help protect newer growth, and it also provides good residual control, up to three to four weeks.”

-“Sivanto has fast feeding cessation, meaning it quickly stops their feeding activity,” Olson says.
+“Sivanto has fast feeding cessation, meaning it quickly stops their feeding activity,” Sorensen says.
 “And the sooner you can stop aphids from feeding, the less likely they’ll be able to transmit viruses.”

 For more information about aphid control options as well as other potato pests, including nematodes and psyllids, refer to resources on Bayer’s 75-Day IPM Program for potatoes so you can create an agronomic force field.
 Always read and follow label instructions.